 After 3CX has been installed, it will need to be configured for your network.
 The PBX configuration tool obtains important network and security settings and configures 3CX accordingly.
 To run it, enter the IP followed by port 5015 (eg. http://10.172.1.88:5015) in a browser on another machine.
 Alternatively you can run the configuration tool from the command line.

 - You will be asked whether you are creating a new installation of 3CX or whether you wish to restore an existing configuration.
 If it’s a new install, select 1, if you have a backup of a previous version or other installation to restore, select 2.
 See upgrading from a previous version.

 - Enter your license key.
 If you already own a 3CX license, copy and paste the key here, unless you are restoring a backup, in which case the key will be restored automatically.
 If you don’t own a license, copy and paste the free PBX edition license key that was sent to you by e-mail.
-If you did not receive the email, ensure you entered a correct email address or check your spam folder if you can’t find it.
+Check your spam folder if you can’t find it.
 You can have the email resent here.
 IMPORTANT: Partners & Customers that already have commercial/NFR license keys should use their existing key during installation.
 Don’t use a license key twice, as your old install will be invalidated.

 - Now specify the username and password to access the 3CX Management Console.
 Make sure to use a strong password to prevent unauthorised access to your PBX.
 Usernames and passwords are both case sensitive.